The American Breed: History

-In 1968, the band appeared three times on American Bandstand and later that same year, Kevin Murphy joined as keyboardist and the band briefly altered the name to "THE American BREED" before shortening to "The Breed".
+In 1968 the band appeared three times on American Bandstand and later that same year, Kevin Murphy joined as keyboardist and the band briefly altered the name to "THE American BREED" before shortening to "The Breed".
 Their next single, "Keep the Faith", failed to make the charts and singer Paulette McWilliams was added in 1969 in a move towards a more R&B funk sound on their next single "Hunky Funky", which "bubbled under" at No. 107.
-But the band was for all intents and purposes finished by then, though Loizzo briefly tried to keep the name afloat in 1970 with one last single, "Can't Make It Without You", which went nowhere.
+But the band was for all intents and purposes finished by then, with Colbert, Graziano, Murphy and McWilliams breaking off to form a new group, Grip, in November 1969.
+Grip eventually became Smoke, then Ask Rufus (eventually abbreviating to Rufus) with guitarist Ciner rejoining the others.

-Loizzo went on to open his own recording studio, Pumpkin, where he worked on producing commercials and other groups, eventually receiving a Grammy nomination for his work with Styx.
-Colbert, Graziano, McWilliams, and Murphy (after a brief stint in the military) regrouped as Smoke and then Äsk Rufus (the name soon abbreviated to Rufus).
-McWilliams was later replaced by Chaka Khan and the band later scored their first Top 10 hit under the Rufus name with "Tell Me Something Good" in 1974.
+Loizzo briefly tried to keep the name afloat with new members Bill Jordan (vocals, percussion), Greg Owen (keyboards), Greg Biela (bass), Glenn Rupp (guitar), Gary Wisner (guitar) and Maria LaRusso (drums).
+And in 1970, one last single, "Can't Make It Without You", went nowhere.
+Biela (later with Heartsfield) and Larusso were replaced respectively during 1970 by Bruce Gordon and Ron Kaplan, but this new Breed lineup splintered after the failure of the latest single and Loizzo's reluctance to tour or record much.
+He put out a solo album under the moniker of Uncle Willard before pursuing a career as a recording engineer in his own recording studio, Pumpkin, where he worked on producing commercials and other groups, eventually receiving a Grammy nomination for his work with Styx.

-The four members of The American Breed (Ciner, Loizzo, Colbert, and Graziano) briefly reunited in 1986 and recorded the album Once Again, featuring a new version of "Bend Me, Shape Me".
+The four members of The American Breed (Ciner, Loizzo, Colbert and Graziano) briefly reunited in 1986 and recorded the album Once Again, featuring a new version of "Bend Me, Shape Me".

 A compilation album, Bend Me, Shape Me: The Best of the American Breed, was released in 1994.
 "Bend Me, Shape Me" continues to receive airplay on oldies radio stations.

-Since that first regrouping in 1986, the band has continued to make periodic reunion appearances at shows and fairs, mostly in and around their native Chicago.
+After that first regrouping in 1986, the band continued for a time to make periodic reunion appearances at shows and fairs, mostly in and around their native Chicago.

 Their lead singer, Gary Loizzo, died of pancreatic cancer on January 16, 2016, aged 70.

+In March 2021, after working on the project since 2015, Cobert, Graziano and Ciner, joined by bassist/vocalist/producer Tim Burton and others released a new album available via online streaming only, Epiphany.